 More picturesque ruins and towns in this section, but also, at the very bottom (right), a pictorial reference to the Lurley Felsen (actually shown on the next section).
 The Lurley, in modern spelling usually rendered as Lorelei, is perhaps the most famous natural phenomenon on the Rhine.
 A 120-metre-high rock, it marks the narrowest part of the river between Switzerland and Rotterdam.
 Dangerous currents have caused many accidents over the centuries, and thus contributed to the rock's unavoidably infamous reputation.
 That in turn generated stories, poems and songs of enchanted maidens, enchanting sirens, and gnarly dwarves living in the very rock.

-Plenty of architecture to admire - ruined and otherwise - in this section of the river: postcards of Ruine Sonneck, Ruine Rheinstein, the Mäuseturm ('Mouse Tower' - mediaeval legend, anyone?), the Rochuskapelle, the Ruine Ehrenfels, Assmannshausen, and Ruedesheim, a National-Denkmal ('National Monument' in Niederwald, also, and equally bombastically, commemorating German unity) and the Schloss Johannisberg.
+Plenty of architecture to admire - ruined and otherwise - in this section of the river: postcards of Ruine Sonneck, Ruine Rheinstein, the Mäuseturm ('Mouse Tower' - medieval legend, anyone?), the Rochuskapelle, the Ruine Ehrenfels, Assmannshausen, and Ruedesheim, a National-Denkmal ('National Monument' in Niederwald, also, and equally bombastically, commemorating German unity) and the Schloss Johannisberg.

 The postcards on the last plate show Bingen, the Dom and City Hall in Mainz, as well as statuary celebrating Schiller and Gutenberg.
 Also: Schloss Biebrich, and the town and Schloss of (French-sounding) Eltville.
 The river is rich in wooded islets, one of which - Hattenheim - is connected to the right bank via no less than five bridges.
 On the east bank, we find the fantastically-named town of Freiweinheim ('the Home of Free Wine'), and see the moated and turreted town of Mainz, connected by bridge to the castle of Kastel.

 A cityview of Mainz concludes the Rheinpanorama, with a Mississippi-esque steamboat plying the waters.
 The cityscape seems pretty detailed, suggesting accuracy, but the boat’s chimneys are too high for the bridge that it just passed.
-Maybe tourist maps share this trait with advertising: they look too good to be true?
+Maybe tourist maps share this trait with advertising: they look too good to be true.

 The hotels named Bristol that mushroomed across Europe (including, it might be added, in Britain itself, and across the world), were not part of an early multinational hospitality chain, but presumably all aimed at the same confidence-inspiring effect that the name of that British city had on the traveller.
 No satisfactory explanation has been provided why this should be so.
 One theory holds that Bristol as a port city was an obvious point of reference for British overseas travellers.
 Another states that it refers to the high standards demanded by the fourth Earl of Bristol of his lodgings while travelling across Europe.
 A third proposes that the name is conveniently short, and easy to pronounce in most languages.
 The heyday of the Hotel Bristol was the early 20th century.
 Today, over a hundred remain, across the globe.
 There's even one in… Bristol itself.